-Preparing for the Akamai internship
+Preparing for theĀ Akamai internship

 The following tasks need to be completed soon after acceptance into the program:

-• Bio: All interns must submit a brief, one-paragraph biography, along with a photo (to be posted on our website).
+2. Bio: All interns must submit a brief, one-paragraph biography, along with a photo (to be posted on our website).
 Please write in the third person.
-Include information about your education and career interests and any general background you’re comfortable having posted on the web (e.g. where you grew up, hobbies, etc.).
+Include information about your education and career interests and any general background youā€™re comfortable having posted on the web (e.g. where you grew up, hobbies, etc.).
 The biography will be used for the symposium booklets at the end of the program.
-See examples of bios on the website: akamaihawaii.org/interns_list/
+See examples of bios from the 2022 Participant Booklet.

-PROJECT AND INTERNSHIP SITE RELATED TASKS
+PROJECT AND INTERNSHIP SITE RELATED TASKSĀ

 WHAT TO EXPECT DURING THE INTERNSHIP: Program overview of each component